zbyju/obsidian/2. Reference notes/ADP - Architecture and Design Patterns/Abstract Factory Pattern.md

 # What Problem it Solves
 - It helps managing and organizing families of related objects
-- Ensures products are compatible
+- Ensures products are compatible across variants
+- Abstracts and separates away object creation

 # Diagram
 ![](https://i.imgur.com/yGY9m1P.png)